gloveboxes/Azure-Sphere-Learning-Path/zdemo-hello-world-avnet/README.md

 	```
 6. Set breakpoint in device twin handler
 7. Back in the portal save the device twin
-8. sawp back to Visual Studio - the code should have halted at the breakpoint
+8. swap back to Visual Studio - the code should have halted at the breakpoint